druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 ## 3. Bayesian Optimization

 What is Bayesian optimization?
 When we perform a grid search, the search space is a [prior](https://en.wikipedia.org/wiki/Prior_probability): we believe that the best hyperparameter vector is in this search space.
-And *a priori* each hyperparameter combinations has equal probability of being the best combination (a uniform distribution).
+And *a priori* each hyperparameter combination has equal probability of being the best combination (a uniform distribution).
 So we try them all and pick the best one.

 Perhaps we might do two passes of grid search.
 After an initial search on a broad, coarsely spaced grid, we do a deeper dive in a smaller area around the best metric from the first pass, with a more finely-spaced grid.
 In Bayesian terminology, we *updated our prior*.